AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 ## Expected output

-For each provided `SingleCellExperiment` RDS file and associated `library_id`, the workflow will return five files in the same directory where the inputted RDS file is stored:
+For each provided `SingleCellExperiment` RDS file and associated `library_id`, the workflow will return five files in the same directory where the input RDS file is stored:

 1. The `_clustered_sce.rds` file containing the `SingleCellExperiment` object with the added clustering results that were calculated in the first step of the workflow.
 2. The `_clustering_report.html` file, which is the summary html report with plots containing the clustering results.